yardsale8/stat489_book/_sources/SequentialDataStructuresInPython/ReferencesToSequences.txt

     print(a)
     print(b)

 Now we are free to make changes to ``b`` without worrying about ``a``.
 Again, we can clearly see in codelens that ``a`` and ``b`` are entirely different list objects.

 Repetition and References
 -------------------------

 We have already seen the repetition operator working on strings as well as lists.
 For example,

-.. activecode:: repref1
+.. ipython:: python

     origlist = [45, 76, 34, 55]
-    print(origlist * 3)
+    origlist * 3

 With a list, the repetition operator creates copies of the references.
 Although this may seem simple enough, when we allow a list to refer to another list, a subtle problem can arise.

 Consider the following extension on the previous example.

-.. activecode:: repref2
+.. ipython:: python

     origlist = [45, 76, 34, 55]
-    print(origlist * 3)
+    origlist * 3

     newlist = [origlist] * 3

-    print(newlist)
+    newlist

 ``newlist`` is a list of three references to ``origlist`` that were created by the repetition operator.
 The reference diagram is shown below.